 Some filters might be really complex and long (and can consume a large space on the screen).
 In order to make the filters more compact, they can be folded and unfolded using the caret icon at the table block in the query.

 You can access your custom views from the main screen, from the search bar or via bookmarks.
-See Opening the data for more details.
+See Access Your Data with the Search View for more details.

 If you make changes to your view, Lumeer automatically recognizes it and the Save button becomes active.
 An option to revert the changes also appears.
 This is similar to the Save function you may be familiar with from other applications.